Shopping the Classics

 Kelly tersely stated one of those seemingly simple and straightforward thoughts: “Emancipation of women has made them lose their mystery.”

-She also claimed that she was basically a feminist: she believed women could do anything they decide to.
+She also claimed that she was basically a feminist: she believed women could do anything they decide to do.
 Coming from a woman who became trapped in a loveless marriage and who tended to make poor decisions, before and after the loveless marriage, those statements were sincere but scarcely simple.
 They deftly expressed her silent longing for the freedom that she forfeited as part of her fierce drive to be seen on a world stage, one upon which she, the individual, Grace Kelly, became obscured, and slowly smothered, by her royal role, her fame, her title, the name of Princess.

 Freedom, emancipation, liberation, any term bandied about today as if it were just invented by the media — they are classic terms dating back to antiquity.
 And they are poorly, even sadly, misunderstood by too many women.
 American women comprise a major portion of that group of individuals who think, or feel, that independence is a guaranteed license to indulge in garnering attention for the sake of garnering attention; and to ultimately behave in ways that degrade the civilizing influence that has historically and rightfully belonged to women.